arjunlol/macro-workshop/README.md

 **Get Setup**

+Open up your favourite terminal (or least favourite, I guess) and proceed:

 ```
 # Clone the repository
-git clone git@github.com:teesloane/[workshop_name].git
+git clone git@github.com:teesloane/macro-workshop.git

-# open up your terminal to where you cloned your directory and run:
+# Install our dependencies!
 npm install

+# Boot it up!
+npm run start

 ```

 # Resources

 I've compiled some [notes and references](resources/notes.md) for further readings on macros and other related topics.